ZenPloy-cloud/n8n-docker-compose-dokploy/README.md

-# n8n-docker-compose-dokploy-
-Your one-click solution to self-host n8n, the powerful workflow automation platform.
-This repository provides a Docker Compose file for quick deployment on your server with Dokploy.
 # n8n Production Stack for Docker & Dokploy

 This repository provides production-ready Docker Compose configurations to self-host the n8n automation platform.
 It is designed for easy deployment using Dokploy or any standard Docker environment.